Armaanv0843dev/Sentiment-Analysis/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a **⭐ Star** on GitHub.

-It helps others discover the project and motivates future improvements.
+If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.
+It helps support the project and encourages future improvements.